 The process of modernization of the tax legislation started in October 1997 with changes to the VAT, established in mid-1996, by replacing the turnover tax.
 The initial VAT rate of 12.5 percent was increased to 20 percent and most exemptions were abolished.
-In December 1998, a new law on personal income tax and profit tax was introduced and new tax rates for personal income tax were established.
-A modern system of collection of tax on profit and withholding tax on dividends, interest, and certain services was also introduced.
 In January 1999, a new Customs Code came into force, simpler to apply and leaving less space for individual interpretation.
 It has also been designed to comply with WTO requirements.